Country-centred design: Publication and dissemination

+Aboriginal communities and form a Country-centred approach to built environment projects."
+It describes the importance of building meaningful relationships with communities, and creating places of cultural safety.

 In 2017 Anthony McKnight, Awabakal, Gumaroi, and Yuin scholar, published his thesis titled "Singing up Country in academia: teacher education academics and preservice teachers' experience with Yuin Country", in which he describes Country as "decentr[ing] the human authorship privilege of overseer, creator, controller, implementer, and owner".

 In a 2018 article, Dillon Kombumerri, an architect of Yugembir heritage, described a process of design that is "very much country-centred, that talk[s] to the deep history of country."
 In a 2020 article in Architecture Australia, Kombumerri describes Country-centred design in relation to traditional greetings:The traditional form of greeting is not saying "hello" – that's a human-centred approach.
 Traditional communication protocols are about sharing where you're from and who your mob is.
 The human-centred approach needs to shift to be Country centred.
 My advice to architects is to ground yourself within Country and community.

 The New South Wales Government Architect 2020 discussion paper, Designing with Country, builds on the earlier forum of the same name held in Sydney in 2018.
 It aims to provide a clear guide to support built environment practitioners to "respond to Aboriginal culture and heritage responsibly, appropriately and respectfully".
 It is part of a larger program of activity from the Government Architect to ensure that sensitive sites are respected, and to support strong Aboriginal culture in the Australian built environment.
 This document also articulates the contrast between Country-Centred Design and Human-Centred Design:Prioritising people and their needs when designing is widely regarded as fundamental in contemporary design and planning.
 However, appreciating an Indigenous or Aboriginal worldview suggests that there are limitations imposed by an entirely human-centred approach to design.
 If people and their needs are at the 'centre' of design considerations, then the landscape and nature are reduced to second order priorities.
 If design and planning processes considered natural systems that include people, animals, resources and plants equally – similar to an Aboriginal world view – this could make a significant contribution to a more sustainable future world.

 Country-centred design was the topic of the annual Monash University Whyte Lecture in 2020, given by Angie Abdilla and Pia Waugh.